GormR/HW_for_AgOpenGPS/section_control_unit/README.md

 In order to safe wires, the signals for pressure up/down and slope control are tristate signals: "0", high-impedance, "1".
 With the help of the comparators U1 and U2, this is tranfered into 2 bits each for the relay control again.
 U1 and U2 have open collector outputs, so that they can sink the relay driving transistors connected to 12V directly.
 Same priciple as with Q1..Q8.

 Mind that there is intentionally no connection between the USB voltage and the power stage supply voltage.
-In case, your tablet is fully isolated from the tractor power system (e. g. by using an power inverter + AC/DC charger or running from battery), the 12V LED will now light when the 5V LED is lighting and you need to close jumper "ON1" to connect 0V (USB) with 0V (power stage).
+In case, your tablet is fully isolated from the tractor power system (e. g. by using an power inverter + AC/DC charger or running from battery), the 12V LED will now light even if 12V is connected and the 5V LED is lighting; you need to close jumper "ON1" to connect 0V (USB) with 0V (power stage):

 ![pic](documentation/JumperON1.jpg?raw=true)